davidlmorris/debuggery/README.md

     the F() Macro, followed by a carriage return character (ASCII 13, or
     \'\\r\') and a newline character (ASCII 10, or \'\').

-- ### plus all the print and println functions from the Serial interface
+- ### "+ all the print and println functions from the Arduino Serial interface"

     See [Serial.print()](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) and [Serial.println()](https://www.arduino.cc/reference/en/language/functions/communication/serial/println/).